AnasRouam/LLMAgentBZR/README.md

      ```

 5. **Open a Pull Request (PR)**:
-   - Once the feature is complete, open a PR to merge your branch into `main` or `develop`.
+   - Once the feature is complete, open a PR to merge your branch into `main`.
    - Describe what your PR does and link any relevant issues (e.g., `Fixes #123`).

 6. **Review & Merge**: